BiStormLLC/Docker-Ubuntu-Unity-DotNetTools/README.md

 To create an immediately-accessible development environment container with **SUDO** access and **Ngrok** enabled, run:
 ```
-$ docker-compose up
+$ docker-compose up -d
 ```
 *see the docker-compose.yml file for login and port information*

 ### Note
-*For security reasons, the Docker Compose file pushes the NoVNC connection to port 8181 on the Docker Host *The Docker Compose file creates a volume map of the cloned directory to /var/www for working with files on the Docker host *Wait for a few seconds for services to start, then access http://localhost:8181/vnc.html to see this screen:
+* For security reasons, the Docker Compose file pushes the NoVNC connection to port 8181 on the Docker Host
+* The Docker Compose file creates a volume map of the cloned directory to /var/www for working with files on the Docker host
+* Wait for a few seconds for services to start, then access http://localhost:8181/vnc.html to see the screen below, click the *Connect* button, then enter *'ubuntu8181'* as the password:
 ![alt text](https://github.com/bistormllc/Docker-Ubuntu-Unity-DotNetTools/raw/master/noVNC.png "vnc.html")

 ### Accessing tools
-*Terminator terminal and Visual Studio code are accessible by searching within Unity's app search *Firefox is bookmarked to the docking bar of Unity *npm, yo, dotnet and webpack should all be accessible via commandline
+* Terminator and Xterm terminals and Visual Studio code are accessible by searching within Unity's app search
+* Firefox is bookmarked to the docking bar of Unity
+* npm, yo, dotnet and webpack should all be accessible via commandline

 ## DIY
 You can build this **Dockerfile** yourself: